maelvls/maelvls.github.io/content/2019/go111modules/index.md

 ### Remember that `go get` also updates your `go.mod`

-That’s one of the weird things with `go get`: sometimes, it serves the purpose of installing binaries or downloading packages.
-But with Go modules, if you are in a repo with a `go.mod`, it will silently add the package you go get to your go.mod.
+Before Go 1.16 came out, that was one of the weird things with `go get`: sometimes, it served the purpose of installing binaries or downloading packages.
+And with Go modules, if you were in a repo with a `go.mod`, it would silently add the binary that you were `go get`-ing to your `go.mod`!

-That’s one of the catches of Go modules! 😁
+Fortunately, with Go 1.16, `go install` has [learnt](https://blog.golang.org/go116-module-changes) about the `@version` suffix.
+With `go install foo@version`, your local `go.mod` won't be affected!

 ### Where are the sources of the dependencies with Go Modules